Albert, King of Saxony: Marriage and succession

-Albert died at Sibyllenort on 19 June 1902 and was succeeded by his brother, who became King George.
+Albert died at his Sibyllenort Palace on 19 June 1902 and was succeeded by his brother, who became King George.
 He was buried in Dresden on 23 June, among the mourners present were both the German Emperor Wilhelm II and the Austrian Emperor Franz Joseph I.

 Honours, decorations and awards

 The King of Saxony bird-of-paradise was named in Albert's honour; the Queen Carola's parotia was named for his wife.